PGCE Access Scholarship terms and conditions 2019/20

 1. Award details

-The PGCE Access bursary is available to full-time Home fee paying students beginning a Postgraduate Certificate in Education (PGCE) in Primary Education or Secondary Education (physical education)at Brunel University London in 2018.
-Other PGCE courses are excluded from this bursary due to the availability of Government funded bursaries.
+The PGCE Access Scholarship is available to full-time Home fee paying students beginning a Postgraduate Certificate in Education (PGCE) in Primary Education or Secondary Education (Physical Education) at Brunel University London and the London Brunel International College in September 2019.
+Other PGCE courses are excluded from this scholarship due to the availability of Government funded bursaries.

 Value: £2,500 fee waiver, awarded once for the duration of the course (additional payments will not be made during a repeating year, regardless of the reason for repetition).

-How many: Up to 20 bursaries will be allocated in September to those who meet the eligibility criteria defined in this document
+How many: Up to 20 scholarships will be allocated in September to those who meet the eligibility criteria defined in this document.

-Application process: There is no separate application, all students will be considered for the bursary automatically based on the information supplied in their course application.
-Awards will be made by the Allocation Panel in early September.
+Application process: There is no separate application, all students will be considered for the scholarship automatically based on the information supplied in their course application.
+Awards will be made by the Scholarship Allocation Panel in early September.

-- Must hold an offer of a place on a full time PGCE Primary or PGCE secondary Education (physical education) course.
+- Must hold an offer of a place on a full time PGCE Primary or PGCE Secondary Education (Physical Education) course starting in September.
 This includes offers made through Clearing and Adjustment.

 - Must meet at least one of the following under-represented criteria (as defined in the ‘Eligibility Definitions’ below):